 Five fights, four wins for Robinson, but that fifth meeting left many with a sour taste and a sense the terms between them were not yet decided.
 But now they went their separate ways, the years passing as Robinson at long last won the world welterweight crown in 1946, and LaMotta finally took the middleweight championship in 1949.
-But by 1950, Robinson could no longer make 147 pounds and had moved up to the middleweights, setting up a sixth meeting to settle things, and this time for a world title.
+But by 1950, Robinson could no longer make 147 pounds and had moved up to middleweight, setting up a sixth meeting, this time for a world title.

-Perhaps knowing he lacked the stamina to go 15 rounds, LaMotta altered his strategy for his final battle with Sugar Ray by starting fast, targeting Robinson’s head more and trying for a knockout.
-Meanwhile Ray, aware of LaMotta’s struggle to make weight, boxed beautifully and dug energy-sapping shots to Jake’s mid-section whenever the opportunity arose.
+Knowing he lacked the stamina to go fifteen rounds, LaMotta altered his strategy for his final battle with Sugar Ray by starting fast, targeting Robinson’s head more and trying for a knockout.
+Meanwhile Ray, aware of LaMotta’s struggle to make weight, boxed beautifully but with aggression of his own, digging energy-sapping shots to Jake’s mid-section whenever the opportunity arose.

 The start of round 12 marked the end of a competitive fight.
 Robinson scored at will and now he wanted what no one had ever possessed: a clean knockout over “The Bronx Bull.”
 A fusillade of hard shots connected.
 Hooks, uppercuts, haymakers – Ray couldn’t miss.
 Perhaps out of respect for LaMotta’s vaunted toughness — in 95 fights he had never tasted the canvas — the referee refrained from stepping in.
 The champion somehow survived and the ringside physician visited Jake’s corner between rounds but allowed him to continue.

 Not for nothing do they call this fight “The St. Valentine’s Day Massacre.”
 In round 13 LaMotta absorbed a truly horrific pounding.
-The champion was clearly finished and had no chance of winning but he simply refused to go down as he took a seemingly endless series of Robinson’s best punches.
-The referee appeared reluctant to stop it, even as LaMotta, now unable to keep his hands up, staggered about the ring, catching clean, vicious shots that would have knocked out any other middleweight on the planet.
-Only after a flush right hand had nearly decapitated Jake and ringside officials finally signaled for the battering to end, did the referee step in and raise Robinson’s hand.
+Everyone could see that the champion had no chance of winning but he simply refused to go down as he withstood a seemingly endless series of Robinson’s best punches.
+The referee appeared reluctant to stop it, even as LaMotta, now unable to keep his hands up, staggered about, catching clean, vicious shots that would have knocked out any other middleweight on the planet.
+Only after a flush right hand had nearly decapitated Jake, and ringside officials finally signaled for the battering to end, did the referee step in and raise Robinson’s hand.

 The savage battering LaMotta endured quickly became the stuff of legend, and was further immortalized in the 1980 film “Raging Bull,” though in the most outlandish and melodramatic manner, with Robert DeNiro’s LaMotta confronting Robinson in the ring and boasting, “You never got me down, Ray.”
 This never occurred.
 In truth, LaMotta could barely stand, let alone walk over and taunt Sugar Ray.
 His handlers half-carried the dazed and battered fighter to his corner and tended to him for some twenty minutes before he was able to walk to his dressing room.
 LaMotta was never the same, never again fought for a world title, and three years later, he retired. — Michael Carbert